codyzu/codyzu.github.io/hapi/hapi.md

 Note:

-normally in node.js we say "no big frameworks!" the result is a highly functional, integrated framework
+node.js, we say "no big frameworks!" the result is a highly functional, integrated framework